 Who is responsible for bridge maintenance issues?

 Council is responsible for all bridge maintenance issues on the Council controlled road network system.
 All requests relating to the bridge maintenance are to be logged through Council's Customer Service Centre.

 How do I lodge a request for my road to be graded?

 All requests for grading of unsealed rural roads are to be reported to Council's Customer Service Centre.
-Council issues each request received with an individual customer service request number which will be assessed/investigated by one of Council's Roads Infrastructure Officers.
+Council issues each request received with an individual customer service request number which will be assessed/investigated by a member of Council's Infrastructure Services team.
 Maintenance grading will only be issued if the road surface has deteriorated below the current adopted service level.